Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 ## **[Leave Reject Request:](#leave-management)**

-If the Employee reject the leave request, that reject process will start in **Waiting for Travel** stage only.
+If the Employee reject the Leave Request, That Rejection process will start in before to **Waiting for Travel** stage only.

 | [Vacation Settlement](#vacation-settlement-1) > [Visa Request](#visa-request) > [Travel Request](#travel-request) > [Completed](#completed-2) |